GreaseMonk/android-timetable-core/README.md

 [Click here to download the demo APK](https://github.com/GreaseMonk/android-timetable-core/blob/develop/apk/20-12-2016_app-debug-v1.0.1-DEBUG-c101.apk)
 ![Demo gif](https://github.com/GreaseMonk/android-timetable-core/blob/develop/images/giphy_1.gif)

+# 7 Nov 2018 UPDATE
+As you have noticed, there was not a lot of updating recently.
+However i am working on a kotlin project that might be replacing the current project, that is controlled with an near-infinite view pager.
+You will no longer be able to scroll horizontally AND vertically, but this will open up a lot of roads for further development of the project.

+This is primarily because i have no intention of working on a layout manager, because this is difficult work and will give further complications later on, such as adding scrollbars and the sort.

 # Contribute
 This timetable needs to have modifications to the layout manager code that makes it possible to span cells over multiple columns.